fischertechnik/txt_demo_ROBOPro_SLI/HowToStartMyFirstProject.md

 - compiling
 - installing
 - using in a RoboPro programming
-- tracing with Putty and consultation of the trace log with Notepad++
+- tracing with Putty and consultation of the trace log with Notepad++, [See also](.//README.md#howtracelog)
 - tracing with SPDlog.

 The 'TxtDeps` root contains a README.me about the instruction of how to make use of these libraries and includes in your projects

 Each root  of the following projects contains a README.md with the detail, description  and instructions for that project
 ### TxtSharedLibraryInterface
 `TxtSharedLibraryInterface` is about the basics.